creditcardGenius Team

 How to build credit with your credit card

-Credit cards can be wonderful tools for improving your credit score – but only if you use them responsibly.
+Credit cards can be excellent tools for improving your credit score – but only if you use them responsibly.
 Here are some strategies to make your card work for you:

 • Choose the right credit card for you: Look for a card that's tailored to students or newcomers.
 These usually have no or low income requirements, so they're easier to qualify for.

-• Make on-time payments (and in full): Missing a payment can cause your credit score to take a hit, so make a point of paying your bill by the due date on your statement every month.
-If you can, pay off the entire balance so you’re not charged interest.
+• Make on-time payments (and in full): Missing a payment can hurt your credit score, so make a point of paying your bill by the due date on your statement every month.
+If you can, pay off the entire balance so you're not charged interest.

-• Keep your credit utilization low: Using your full credit limit can throw your credit utilization ratio off.
+• Keep your credit utilization low: Using your full credit limit can complicate your credit utilization ratio.
 This is the amount of debt you have compared to your income.
 Creditors start to worry when this ratio is over 30%.

 • Monitor your credit reports: Sometimes, inaccurate information on your credit report can drag your credit score down.
 Make a point of regularly pulling up your credit report and checking for errors.
 If you spot an error, you can dispute it with the credit monitoring bureau, and they'll investigate.